reporacle-labs/stellar-reputation-oracle/README.md

 score = Σ(weight_i × outcome_i) / Σ(weight_i) × 100
 ```

-A decay factor is applied so recent interactions carry more weight.
+A decay factor is applied so recent interactions carry more weight and seveal.

 ### Frontend (`frontend`)
 React + Vite + Freighter for viewing scores, browsing attesters, and exploring interaction history.